ineedbots/iw3_bot_warfare/README.md

   - ...
 And pretty much everything you expect a Combat Training bot to have

 ## Installation
-Using CoD4x's extended functionality requires to use their Dedicated server, as explained [here](https://cod4x.me/index.php?/forums/topic/2047-add-cod4x-server-gsc-functions-to-the-client/).
+Using CoD4x's extended functionality requires to use their Dedicated server, as explained [here](https://cod4x.ovh/index.php?/forums/topic/2047-add-cod4x-server-gsc-functions-to-the-client/).

 You can easily setup a local LAN dedicated server for you to join and play on.
 Have a look at [Setting up a CoD4x server]().

-0. Make sure that [CoD4x server + client](https://cod4x.me/) is installed, updated and working properly.
+0. Make sure that [CoD4x server + client](https://cod4x.ovh/) is installed, updated and working properly.
     - Download the [latest release](https://github.com/ineedbots/cod4x_bot_warfare/releases) of Bot Warfare.
 1. Locate your CoD4x server install folder.
 2. Move the files/folders found in 'Add to root of CoD4x server' from the Bot Warfare release archive you downloaded to the root of your CoD4x server folder.
-    - The folder/file structure should follow as '.CoD4x server folder\main_shared\maps\mp\bots\_bot.gsc'.
+    - The folder/file structure should follow as `.CoD4x server folder\main_shared\maps\mp\bots\_bot.gsc`.
 3. The mod is now installed, now start your server, change the DVARs and start a map.
 4. Now start your CoD4x client and connect to your server ('connect 127.0.0.1' in the console most likely) and play!